TimeMachine1994/081925-SvelteTweb/SENDGRID_EMAIL_TEMPLATES.md

                 </div>
             </div>

-            <p style="color: #dc2626; line-height: 1.6; font-weight: bold;">Important: Your memorial service reservation is held for 24 hours while you complete this verification.
+            <p style="color: #dc2626; line-height: 1.6; font-weight: bold;">Important: Your event service reservation is held for 24 hours while you complete this verification.
 Please complete the process as soon as possible to secure your booking.</p>

             <p style="color: #333; line-height: 1.6;">If you need assistance or have questions about this verification process, please contact our support team at support@tributestream.com or (555) 123-4567.</p>
         </div>